A-Next: Sabreclaw

 Hudson Logan is the son of Wolverine and half-brother to Wild Thing.
 He possesses claws and a healing factor similar to Wolverine's.
 He was once a member of the Revengers, but joined the Avengers when he claimed to have reformed.

 Thena

 Thena is the daughter of Thor.
-She came to Earth searching for Kevin Masterson, sent by her father to restore his powers.
-Initially, she showed great dislike for J2, especially after she broke her hammer on his helmet, and her strongest blows had no effect on him.
-After J2 saved her from Sylene's cauldron, though, she warmed up to him considerably, even giving him a kiss.
+She was sent to Earth by Thor to search for Kevin Masterson and restore his powers.
+Initially, she showed great dislike for J2, especially after she realized her abilities had no effect on him, and broke her hammer on his helmet.
+After J2 saved her from Sylene's cauldron, she was more amicable with him, even giving him a kiss.

 Warp

 Warp is a thief with the power to teleport.
 He originally worked for Sylene (the daughter of Loki) and Ulik.
 When he learned that they planned to turn Earth into a new version of Asgard, he defected to the Avengers.